laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_10.md

 plt.close()
 ```

 And execute.
-Now you can open you `my_array.png` file and you can inpect the matplotlib object
+Now you can open your `my_array.png` file and you can inpect the matplotlib object

 ```sh